Probably Asked Questions

 One book in the game contains over 120 pages full of information, illustrations and photos.
 You can find smaller books, posters, notes and pamphlets too.

-If you see a door in an interactive area, you can open it and go inside (unless it’s a door you’re not supposed to enter for obvious reasons).
+If you see a door in an interactive area outside of the tutorial, you can open it and go inside.
 Many objects can be interacted with, and there are numerous objects you can find to use in your adventures.